About The Second Neighborhood Problem in Tournaments Missing Disjoint Stars: Main Results

-\begin{thm} Let D be a digraph obtained from a tournament by deleting the edges of 3 disjoint stars whose centers form a directed triangle.
-If $\delta^+_{\Delta}>0$ and $\delta^-_{\Delta}>0$ and $D$ does not have any sink then it has at least 2 vertices with SNP. \end{thm}
+\begin{thm} Let D be an oriented graph missing 3 disjoint stars whose centers form a directed triangle.
+If $\Delta$ has neither a source nor a sink and D has no sink, then D has at least two vertices with the SNP. \end{thm}